CREATING

 And when I say final, I mean FINAL.

-Once this is done you will actually have a 100% playable circuit (but we'll still do a couple of extra things to make it both playable *and* nice to look at).
+a 100% playable circuit (but we'll still do a couple of extra things to make

 Each corner needs to have a large, yellow flag created for it.
 These flags display the number of required stops in each corner.
 When the player clicks on the flag, it brings up a dialog that shows the corner name as well as the longest and shortest paths.
+To start creating Corner Flags, select the Create/Edit Corner Flags button on the toolbar. |

 The only thing to be very aware of when creating Corner Flags is that they need to be created in the order that the corners occur on the track.

-Our tutorial track has 2 corners, so we'll start with Corner 1, on the right end of the oval.
+Our tutorial track has 2 corners, so we'll start with Corner 1, on the right

+You'll also notice that all spaces which are a part of the corner are now tagged with a small yellow flag.
+This helps to ensure that the corner spaces are assigned to the correct corner.
 If you need to move the Corner Flag, just click in its yellow area and drag it to where you want it to be.
-If you need to delete a flag, right-click on it and choose "Delete Corner".
+If you need to delete a flag, right-click on it and choose "Delete Corner". |

 You will need to create another Corner Flag for the second corner, just follow the same steps.